What does an air filter, cabin air filter or fuel filter do?

 The benefits are car-saving and performance-enhancing.
 They protect vital car parts by keeping harmful debris at bay so your car runs right.
 Filters also ensure your car runs more efficiently.
 The cleaner your filter, the more it allows for the maximum flow of air or fluid through the system.
 Like a clogged drain, a dirty filter starves the system of the vital air or fluid and makes each system it protects work harder to do its job.
 Once filters are dirtied, they should be replaced.

 The purpose of each filter is clear: to trap and protect.

 Air filter: Engine protection is the name of the game.
 So is engine performance.
 Acceleration can improve up to 11% after an old, dirty air filter is replaced.
-Our Purolator Classic air filters are engineered to trap 96.5% of harmful contaminants that can damage your engine.*
+Our Pennzoil air filters are engineered to trap harmful contaminants that can damage your engine.

 Fuel filter: The cleaner the fuel system, the more efficiently your vehicle will operate.
 Even a slight reduction in fuel flow can affect your vehicle’s overall performance and fuel economy.
 With a new fuel filter, you typically notice a boost in fuel efficiency and overall performance.
 And with the cost of gas these days, that savings can be significant.